 The day-to-day management of the De Nederlandsche Bank (DNB) rests with the Governing Board, consisting of a President and up to five Executive Directors.
 Governing Board members are appointed by the Crown, for seven-year tenures.

 Else Bos joined the Governing Board on 1 July 2018 as Executive Director and Chair for Prudential Supervision.
-Her responsibilities include Insurance Supervision, Pension Supervision and Supervision Policy.
-She represents DNB on the Board of Supervisors of EIOPA, the European Insurance and Occupational Pensions Authority.
+Her responsibilities include insurance firms and pension funds supervision, and supervision policy.

-Prior to joining DNB's Governing Board, Else Bos was the CEO of pension provider PGGM (2013-2017).
+Prior to joining DNB's Governing Board, Else was the CEO of pension provider PGGM (2013-2017).
 She also held various other board positions at PGGM, such as Chief Institutional Business (2010-2013), Chief Executive Officer Investments (2005-2009) and COO Investments (2002-2005).
-Prior to this, she worked for NIB Capital Asset Management, ABN AMRO, ABN and Pensioenfonds Esso.
-She started her career at Unilever.
+Prior to this, she worked for NIB Capital Asset Management and ABN AMRO.

 Frank Elderson has been an Executive Director of Supervision at DNB since 1 July 2011.
-He is responsible for supervision of banks, supervision of horizontal functions and integrity, and legal affairs.
+He is responsible for supervision of banks, horizontal functions and integrity supervision, and legal affairs.
 He is a member of the Supervisory Board of the European Central Bank.